Critical Incident Stress Management

 Team Develpment and Support

-MCRA exists to support the development of CISM teams
+MCRA exists to support the development of CISM teams throughout the

-networking opportunities, and development of standards of
+opportunities, and development of standards of practice for teams

-practice for teams throughout the state.
+throughout the state.

 The Standards for Michigan Teams

-Teams throughout the state are provided a standard for training
+Teams throughout the state are provided a standard for training and

 Michigan Crisis Response Association, Inc.

 The Michigan Crisis Response Association (MCRA) is a cooperative effort of crisis response teams throughout the State of Michigan.
-There are
+There are approximately

-team members, further development of new teams, and provide support for established teams.
+development of new teams, and provide support for established teams.
 MCRA is a private nonprofit 501(c)(3) organization.

-Michigan Crisis Response Association, Inc. - 2022
+Michigan Crisis Response Association, Inc. - 2023

-The First Responder Privileged Communication Bill (SB 444) was passed unanimously on February 9, 2016 and was signed into law by Governor
+The First Responder Privileged Communication Bill (SB 444) was passed unanimously on February 9, 2016 and was signed into law by Governor Snyder

-Snyder on Tuesday, March 22, 2016!
+on Tuesday, March 22, 2016!

 This legislation legally protects the confidentiality of first responders receiving CISM services from CISM teams.
-It also protects the CISM
+It also protects the CISM peers/team

-peers/team members that are assisting first responders.
+members that are assisting first responders.
 Click her to download/view Senate Bill 444.

 Our annual training will be held on

-September 10-12, 2023 at the
+September 10-12, 2023 at the MacMullan

-MacMullan Conference Center in
+Conference Center in Roscommon, MI.

-Roscommon, MI.
-Check back in 2023 for
+Check back in 2023 for Conference

-Conference Registration Page.
+Registration Page.